thesadru/animethemes-dl/README.md

 ### utilities
 In case you haven't added ffmpeg to path, you can set the path with `--ffmpeg`.

+In case the mp3 tags are not showing, you can specify to `--use-id3v23`, that will allow support for older systems.

 You can `--repair` in case the script made some errors or you picked wrong options.
 This will delete unexpected files and readd metadata.

 ### settings